szf2020/esp32s3-for-usb-ticket-printer/README.md

 Key Components of the code script:

-ComponentFunctionusb_host_installPowers on the USB hardware inside the ESP32-S3. usb_host_client_registerCreates a "listener" for when you plug/unplug the cable. usb_host_interface_claimLocks the printer so it only listens to your ESP32. usb_host_transfer_submitPushes the ESC/POS bytes through the wire to the thermal head.
+The Component Functionusb_host_install Powers on the USB hardware inside the ESP32-S3. usb_host_client_registerCreates a "listener" for when you plug/unplug the cable. usb_host_interface_claimLocks the printer so it only listens to your ESP32. usb_host_transfer_submitPushes the ESC/POS bytes through the wire to the thermal head.